-02 Feb Asset Management Software: 4 Ways California Government Agencies Save Money
+02 Feb 4 Ways California Government Agencies Save Money

-Government agencies in California face increasing challenges tracking and maintaining assets as COVID-19 continues to strain labor and budgets.
+California government agencies face increasing challenges tracking and maintaining assets as COVID-19 continues to strain labor and budgets.
 In this post, we break down how asset management software can help.

 #1.
 CMAS Approved Contractors

-Government agencies in California don’t have to conduct a contractor bidding process for deals under $10,000.
-By avoiding protracted bidding processes, agencies can save a significant amount of time.
+These government agencies don’t have to conduct a contractor bidding process for deals under $10,000.
+By avoiding protracted bidding processes and implementing right asset management software, agencies can save a significant amount of time and money.

 To qualify for this opportunity, the contract must meet two requirements: